bootmortis/iran-hosted-domains/README.md

   1. Download `iran-geosite.db` from [release section][link-release].
   2. Rename it to `geosite.db`.
+  3. Rename `geosite.db` in Nekoray folder to `backup-geosite.db`.
-  3. Copy `geosite.db` to Nekoray folder and replace the file.
+  4. Copy the downloaded `geosite.db` to Nekoray folder.
-  4. Open `preferences` and click on `Routing Setting`.
+  5. Open `preferences` and click on `Routing Setting`.
-  5. Go to `Simple Route` tab.
+  6. Go to `Simple Route` tab.
-  6. Copy the following lines to the corresponding fields:
+  7. Copy the following lines to the corresponding fields:
    - `Direct, IP`
    ```
    geoip:ir